jplugaru/Home-Lab/README.md

-# Home Lab Setup
+# Home Lab Setup & SIEM Setup

 ## Objective

-The Home Lab Setup project is aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The Home Lab Setup project is aimed to establish a controlled environment for simulating and detecting cyber attacks and test various cybersecurity tools.
 I set up a home lab using two virtual machines using VMWare as the hypervisor.
 My host machine is a MacBook Pro M2 Max.
-I set up these two VMs for the purpose of conducting tests on cybersecurity tools.
 VMs also allow the ability conduct these tests in a controlled environment without causing harm to the host machine.

-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The primary focus of this lab was to set up a test environment and to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
+This hands-on experience was designed to deepen my understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Advanced understanding of SIEM concepts and practical application
-- Proficiency in analyzing and interpreting network logs.
+- Proficiency in analyzing and interpreting network logs
-- Ability to generate and recognize attack signatures and patterns.
+- Ability to generate and recognize attack signatures and patterns
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of network protocols and security vulnerabilities
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving skills in cybersecurity
 - Advanced understanding of setting up virtual machine hypervisor
 - Installation of Microsoft Windows 11 client and Kali Linux client
 - Network configuration to enable the virtual machines to communicate

 ### Tools Used

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Security Information and Event Management (SIEM) system for log ingestion and analysis
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Network analysis tools (such as Wireshark) for capturing and examining network traffic
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Telemetry generation tools to create realistic network traffic and attack scenarios

 ## Steps
 <img width="768" alt="image" src="https://github.com/user-attachments/assets/5d058a4f-3784-4298-9337-c96dcbb0e91b" />